 Did you know you can exercise your spiritual nature and grow in godliness?
-Everyone understands that exercise is a good thing for the body.
-Moving the physical muscles in a labor by lifting weights or traveling some distance is good.
-However, sitting on a couch watching a TV takes much less effort.
-I put a fitness tracker on my dog.
-Now I know that sounds crazy but it actually helps me move more.
+Everyone understands that exercise is good for the body.
+Moving physical muscles by lifting weights or walking distance is good.
+But sitting on the couch watching TV takes way less effort.

 More than Physical